Fictionalized portrayals of George W. Bush: Transformers

 In the 2007 Transformers film, the president is not stated to be Bush but heavily implied to be him.
 However, in the direct sequel Transformers: Revenge of the Fallen, the reference to the actual President, Barack Obama, as well as brief glimpses of Bush in a news broadcast suggests that the president shown in the original is in fact, President Bush.
 He is shown lying in bed (with his face obscured by his feet from the camera's point of view) saying to one of the flight attendants (with a Bush-like voice, a heavy southern accent and Bush-style laughter), "Hey, could you wrangle me up some Ding Dongs?"
 The Secretary of Defense, played by Jon Voight, has him guarded in a bunker for his protection during the rest of the film.

 Postal

 In the comedy movie Postal, Bush is portrayed by Brent Mendenhall.

 Lange Flate Ballær II

 In the 2008 Norwegian comedy sequel Lange Flate Ballær 2, after the main characters (Petter, Øyvind, Edgar, Karsten, Kai and Freddy) have prevented an American nuclear submarine from exploding and thus save the world, Bush (played by Steve Bridges) pays them a visit at their garage in Fredrikstad, Norway.

 Megumi

 George W. Bush appears briefly in a still animated frame of the anime version of Megumi.

 American Made

 Connor Trinneer plays a young George Bush in the 2017 film American Made.

 Vice

-Sam Rockwell plays George W. Bush in the 2018 film Vice, for which he received a nomination for the Academy Award for Best Supporting Actor.
+Sam Rockwell plays George W. Bush in the 2018 film Vice, for which he received Best Supporting Actor nominations for the Academy Award, BAFTA Award, SAG Award and Golden Globe.